 Notes about other requirements

-- Students will be responsible for obtaining a quality digital camera, photo quality printing paper, ink, and access to a color printer.
-The instructor will provide details.
+- Students will be responsible for obtaining a quality digital single lens reflex or mirrorless camera, a subscription to the Adobe Creative Cloud suite of products, and access to a color printer.
+The instructor will provide details as necessary.

-- Several investments must be made for a future in commercial arts, including a computer, a digital camera, portable external hard drives, etc.
+- Several investments must be made for a future in commercial arts, including a computer, a specialized digital single lens reflex or mirrorless camera, portable external hard drives, jump drives, etc.